 Networking events can be overwhelming.
 Networking is like speed dating in some ways, so you have to learn to ground yourself to keep yourself centered and in the moment.
 This means not getting too anxious when meeting people and honoring who you are.
 Take a deep breath.
 Connect with where you are now, not where you want to be, or where you were in the past.

 3. Know your social limits

 If you’re an introvert, plan out which meet-ups you want to attend.
 Remember that you can pick and choose and can go to as many or as few as you want.
 You get to choose how to participate.
 There are huge meet-ups and there are smaller ones.
 Which suit you best?
 Pace yourself.
 If you know you get overwhelmed in big crowds, give yourself downtown and take breaks.

 Once you know what your angle is, you’ll probably know who your people are.
 Who do you want to connect with?
 Who are the kinds of people you can help?
 Which types of people would you genuinely love to be friends with?
 The point isn’t to meet as many people as possible; it is to meet the right kind of people and then to make meaningful connections with them.

 5. Follow up

 Following up is an important step which is often forgotten about (guilty!).
 Follow up with people to let them know you enjoyed meeting them and reiterate who you are and how you help people.
 Use the business cards you collect as a guide, but there are plenty of other ways to follow up.
 Create a Twitter list of the people you’ve connected with.
 Add them on Facebook.
-Invite them to a free thirty-minute “coffee chat” over Skype (I use SoHelpful to help me do this).
+Invite them to a free thirty-minute “coffee chat” over Skype.
 A simple hello can go a long way.

 Now that you know how to navigate a conference, have fun and enjoy!
 What are some of your best tips for enjoying conferences and events?
 Let us know in the comments!